In “Farwerck by his writings” I say:

 The return-address is crossed away and replaced by Emmastraat 58, Franz’ address.
 The original address says Beethovenlaan 11!
 Another reason to try to find out who actually lived at this address.

 Old phone books can be found online.
 I have found a few names.
-At least between 1927 and 1949 a mrs. Dierkens lived at the address.
+At least between 1927 and 1949 a Dierkens lived at the Beethovenlaan 11.
 Could that be the female publisher that Een der Bronnen refers to in the advertorial at the end?

 Newspapers can give information too.
 There are advertorials from people looking for maids for example.
 In 1960 one from a mrs. Heineke at this address.
 In 1952 one from… mrs. Farwerck…?

 Further digging in old newspapers brought up another mrs. Farwerck: “mrs. Farwerck-Hoolboom”, so this is a lady whose maiden name is Hoolboom and who married Kees-Jan Farwerck on 19 december 1958 in Rotterdam.
 Kees-Jan was the youngest son of Willy, born in 1930.
 Farwerck-Hoolboom had a daughter who was born in 1959, so she was probably born in the 1920’ies herself.
-Willy’s sons were born in 1922, 1925 and 1930, so that is very well possible.

 This could mean that one of his sisters in law may have worked with Farwerck at his publishing house and the Nehalennia periodical.
 The daughter of Farwerck-Hoolboom played hockey in Hilversum, so would Farwerck-Hoolboom indeed be the “mrs. Farwerck” living on the Beethovenlaan?

 Johanna isn’t an unlikely candidate either, since she and her husband worked together with Farwerck on many different things, work-related and otherwise.
 In that case I have to prove that they have lived at that very address, if only for a while.

-Farwerck’s mourning advertisement answers a few questions, but not all.
+Farwerck’s obituary answers a few questions, but not all.

 As you can see, in 1969 both Johanna and a son are mentioned as living in Hilversum (Willy has passed away in 1964, so Johanna was a widow by then), but also “K.J.
 Farwerck” and “Th.W.C.
 Farwerck-Hoolboom”.

-I also have the mourning advertisement of Willy:
+I also have the obituary of Willy from 1964: